The 12 Worst Stains and How to Remove Them

 Stain Type Removal Steps

-Below is a table of some of the most common household stains and step-by-step instructions for removing them.
+Below is a table of common household stains and step-by-step instructions for removing them.
 Keep this list handy in your laundry room or cleaning kit—it’s a game-changer!

 Can Old Stains Still Be Removed?